sunnyvale-academy/ITS-ICT_Containers/labs/07-Java_containers/README.md

 Cores       : 2
 Memory (Max): 444
 ```
-Here the -c 512 sets the CPU Shares to 512, which advises using half of the available CPU time.
+Here the -c 512 sets the CPU Shares to 512, which advises using half of the available CPUs.
 And the -m 512MB limits the memory to given number.
 As expected, these arguments are not working in this Java version.

 However, Java 8 update 151 has the CPU Sets improvement.
 This time let’s try with setting the --cpuset-cpus to a single core.